 People residing or working in an area with a high risk of transmission (e.g., closed residential settings, humanitarian setting), people residing in or travelling to an area with community transmission, and people working in a health setting (including within health facilities and households) at any time within the 14 days prior to symptom onset are at higher risk of infection.

-Data from a cross-sectional study in the UK found that South Asian and Black patients had 1.93 and 1.47 the odds of suspected infection, respectively.
+In the UK, data from a cross-sectional study found that South Asian and Black patients had 1.93 and 1.47 the odds of suspected infection, respectively.
 The average age of patients from ethnic minorities was significantly lower than that of White patients.
 Ethnic minorities in the UK (including South Asian, East Asian, Black, and other ethnic minorities) admitted to hospital were more likely to be admitted to intensive care and require invasive mechanical ventilation compared with White patients, despite similar disease severity at admission and being younger with fewer comorbidities.

-Age-adjusted data from the US Centers for Disease Control and Prevention (as of 2 January 2021) show that Hispanic or Latino people, non-Hispanic American Indian or Alaska Native people, and non-Hispanic Black people have approximately 3.4, 3.3, and 3 times the rate of hospitalisations of non-Hispanic White people, respectively.
-However, cohort studies in the US have found no difference in outcomes between non-Hispanic Black and Hispanic people compared with White patients after adjusting for sociodemographic factors, and comorbidities (e.g., age, sex, insurance).
-In a large national registry of COVID-19 hospitalisations, Black and Hispanic patients accounted for over 50% of hospitalisations.
-After adjusting for sociodemographic and clinical characteristics, mortality and major cardiovascular or cerebrovascular adverse events did not differ by ethnicity.
-This indicates that Black and Hispanic patients may have an increased risk of mortality and morbidity due to their disproportionate representation among hospitalisations.
-In a study of over 10,000 deceased patients in the US, 35% of Hispanic and 30% of non-White decedents were aged <65 years, compared with 13% of White, non-Hispanic decedents.
-An analysis of over 114,000 COVID-19–associated deaths in the US found that 51.3% of decedents were non-Hispanic White, 24.2% were Hispanic or Latino, and 18.7% were non-Hispanic Black.
+In the US, age-adjusted data from the Centers for Disease Control and Prevention (as of 27 March 2021) indicate that Hispanic or Latino people, non-Hispanic American Indian or Alaska Native people, and non-Hispanic Black people have approximately 1.8, 2.8, and 2 times the rate of hospitalisations of non-Hispanic White people, respectively.
+However, cohort studies in the US have found no difference in outcomes between non-Hispanic Black and Hispanic patients compared with White patients after adjusting for sociodemographic factors (e.g., age, sex, insurance) and comorbidities.
+These patients may have an increased risk of mortality and morbidity due to their disproportionate representation among hospitalisations.

 Racial disparities in outcomes may be partially attributed to higher rates of comorbidities in certain ethnic groups.